aidsrentfree/aidsrentfree.github.io/docs/sigdule-repository.md

 </style>

 # The Sigurd Module Repository
+{: .center}

 Here is a collection of modules produced for NovelAI's Sigurd model.
-If you're looking for the Euterpe collection, [go here](https://aidsrentfree.github.io/modules/euterpe)
+If you're looking for the Euterpe collection, [go here.](https://aidsrentfree.github.io/modules/euterpe)
 {: .center}

 ***